“Udon” is a Japanese noodle made of only flour, salt and water. Unlike ramen noodles, udon noodles are chewier and firmer.

 The Udon is made of 100% wheat flour, salt and water.

 Some people do not use by hands, but step on it with their feet😣

 “Soba uchi” means making Soba.
 Unlike udon noodles, Soba is very difficult to make.
 Because, it is often terrible shredded one after boil.

 It is said that the cutting technique only takes for only 3 days and the stretching technique takes 3 months.

 But, the technique of mixing buckwheat flour and water well is taken up to 3 years too.

 “Soba kiri” means cutting buckwheat.
 “Houchou” means Japanese knife.
-So, this knife is for cutting the Soba.
+So, this knife is for cutting only Soba.
 This shape is long heavy knife with a single edge.

 When we cut the Udon, we usually use pasta cutting maker (I recommend pasta maker “Imperia” in Italy.) or ordinary knife.

 “Seiro” means a bamboo tray for noodle.
 It is woven from bamboo.
 A good colander made in Japan can be used for more than 10 years because it drains water well and does not get moldy.

 Use chopsticks to eat udon and soba.